wajidarshad/COVIDC/README.md

-# COVIDC: An Expert System to diagnose COVID-19 and predict its severity using Chest CT Scans
+# COVIDC: An Expert System to Diagnose COVID-19 and Predict its Severity using Chest CT Scans: Application in Radiology
 ## Dependencies
 1- python 3.6
 2- Scikit Learn 0.23